anthonycole/wpaustralia/plugins/bp-registration-honeypot/readme.txt

 = How many spam bots has this plugin stopped? =

-We figure that we should add some simple stats for this in version 0.4 because we realise that stats are needed!
+We figure that we should add some simple stats for this in version 0.5 because we realise that stats are needed!

 == Screenshots ==

 == Changelog ==

+= 0.4 =
+* Changed the functionality of the plugin to fake a little somethin' somethin'

 = 0.3 =
 * Renamed divs and id's to not contain the word 'honeypot'